Troullos

 Troullos, also known as Trullos, is the archaeological site of an ancient Minoan settlement on Crete.
 The Troullos site is the easternmost section of the ancient settlement at Archanes.
-The king of Knossos is believed to have maintained a summer palace there.

 Archaeology

 Trullos was first excavated by Sir Arthur Evans, later by Spyridon Marinatos and most recently by J. and E. Sakellarakis.
 The site was in use from Middle Minoan II until late Minoan I.